TNO-Quantum/problems.portfolio_optimization/root_doc.rst

 Examples
 --------

-Here's an example of how the :py:class:`~portfolio_optimization.portfolio_optimizer.PortfolioOptimizer` class can be used to define an portfolio optimization problem, and subsequently, how the Pareto front be computed using the simulated annealing sampler from D-Wave.
+Here's an example of how the :py:class:`~portfolio_optimization.PortfolioOptimizer` class can be used to define an portfolio optimization problem, and subsequently, how the Pareto front be computed using the simulated annealing sampler from D-Wave.